Postponed ICE raids set to start Sunday, report says

-Last month, the administration was planning a nationwide sweep to deport people living in the United States illegally, including families.
+Last month, the Trump administration announced a planned nationwide sweep to deport more than 2,040 undocumented family members living in the United States illegally.

 But then President Donald Trump said he would delay the raids to give lawmakers time to work out their own immigration proposals.